ericchapman80/choreboard/docs/SCRIPTS.md

 1. Open [https://sheets.new](https://sheets.new) to create a new sheet.
 2. Go to `Extensions > Apps Script`.
-3. Paste in the code from `createChoreboardSheet.gs`.
+3. Paste in the code from `buildChoreboardSheet.gs`.
 4. Click the ▶️ (Run) button.
 5. Authorize access if prompted.
 6. Your sheet will now contain: